 One day, Mom came home with a giant eel.
-By this time I was about 13, and I was mortified.
-Without thinking about it, my mother chopped the head off and stuck the neck of the eel in a vice grip.
+By this time I was about 13, and I was mortified just seeing it.
+Without thinking, my mother chopped the head off and stuck the neck of the eel in a vice grip.
 Mind you, it was still wiggling.
 I’m pretty sure it was about 6 feet long, without its head.
 My mother propped one foot on the counter next to the vice grip, and with pliers, proceeded to skin this monstrous thing.
 And, we had eel for dinner.
 Tasted like chicken.

 The worst experience for me, however, was when she cooked Tiger Lilies – yes, the flower.
 This was one of her Asian dishes.
 I can still remember the texture of them.
 To this day, I can’t look at Tiger Lilies.
 I won’t even plant them.
 And, I’ve never had a zucchini blossom as a result.
 I know, they’re a delicacy, but so were tiger lilies, supposedly.
-That’s the last weird thing my mother ever cooked, at least in my book.
+That’s the last weird thing my mother ever cooked.
 (My husband has a different story to tell!)

 Interspersed throughout my formative years were times I spent in France.
 My food memories from there are vivid.
 I loved the little cups of “Les Petits Suisses,” and the fabulous breads and butter.
 I remember the sweetness of just picked cherries and Mirabelles and the smell of wild onions in the woods.
 I remember walking to the little shops with my grandmother – first buying bread, then buying cream and cheese, then buying chocolate.
 It was the daily ritual.